A

 were traders.

-It is because boat-people in
+It is because boat-people in the Dneiper, Bug,

 and Dneister had easy access to the Black Sea area and the developing